Not To Be Missed: Catch Peak Rafting Season on the Eagle River

-The months of May and June are peak season on the Eagle River.
+When is whitewater rafting season in Colorado?
+Although we can raft from as early as April to as late as October depending on the weather, the months of May and June are peak season on the Eagle River.
 If you’re going to be in Colorado during these months, this is a rafting opportunity that you should not miss!

-Rafting Colorado’s Eagle River
+Whitewater Rafting in Colorado’s Eagle River

 During its brief but intense season, the Eagle River is home to some of the best whitewater in the country.
 From the wild upper section that includes the famous Dowd Chute, all the way down to the playful lower section into the town of Eagle, the Eagle River may not be Colorado’s most famous rafting – but could easily be the most underrated.